Best Credit Cards for Foodies: Go Big on Dining & Groceries

 - Credit One Bank American Express Card

-- Credit One Platinum Rewards Visa
+- Credit One Platinum Rewards Visa (No Annual Fee)

-- Credit One Platinum Rewards Visa with No Annual Fee
+- Credit One Platinum Visa

 - Credit One Platinum X5 Visa